MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

 If you have Windows Server 2008 SP1, Windows Server 2008 R2-SP1, Windows Server 2012, or Windows Server 2012 R2 VMs, this section applies to you.
 You have two options for handling these VMs:

-- Migrate these VMs to Windows Server 2012 R2, Windows Server 2016, or Windows Server 2019 first, update the VM version, then begin the migration process.
+- Migrate these VMs to Windows Server 2012 R2 or later first, update the VM version, then begin the migration process.

 - Use Robocopy to copy all VM VHDs to Azure Local.
 Then create new VMs and attach the copied VHDs to the VMs in Azure Local.
 This bypasses the VM version limitation for these older VMs.